 For 40 years, Kubrick

-fans and film buffs have wondered about the director’s mysterious unmade film on Napoleon Bonaparte.
+buffs have wondered about the director’s mysterious unmade film on Napoleon Bonaparte.
 Slated for production immediately following the release of 2001: A Space Odyssey

 , Kubrick’s "Napoleon" was to be at once a character study and a sweeping epic, replete with grandiose battle scenes featuring thousands of extras.